Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 Alluxio-fuse mounted at /mnt/people.
 See /lib/alluxio/logs/fuse.log for logs
 ```

 When `alluxio_path` is not given, Alluxio-FUSE defaults it to root (`/`).
-Note that `mount_point` must be an existing and empty path in your local file system hierarchy and that the user that runs the `alluxio-fuse.sh` script must own the mount point and have read and write permissions on it.
-You can mount multiple mount points, and all of these alluxio-fuse processes share the same log output at `$ALLUXIO_HOME\logs\fuse.log`.
+Note that the `mount_point` must be an existing and empty path in your local file system hierarchy and that the user that runs the `alluxio-fuse.sh` script must own the mount point and have read and write permissions on it.
+You can mount Alluxio to multiple mount points, and all of these alluxio-fuse processes share the same log output at `$ALLUXIO_HOME\logs\fuse.log`.

 ### Unmount Alluxio-FUSE

+To list the mounting points, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run:

 To umount a previoulsy mounted Alluxio-FUSE file sytem, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run: